Sometimes you want to revert to a fallback action, such as replying,

 policies: - name: "FallbackPolicy" nlu_threshold: 0.4 core_threshold: 0.3 fallback_action_name: "action_default_fallback"

 action_default_fallback is a default action in Rasa Core which sends the

-utter_default template message to the user.
+utter_default response to the user.
 Make sure to specify

 utter_default in your domain file.
 It will also revert back to the